Floyd Nicholson

 Floyd Nicholson (born July 26, 1949) is a former Democratic member of the South Carolina Senate, representing the 10th District from 2009 to 2021.
 He is a retired teacher and former mayor and city council member of Greenwood, South Carolina, where he resides.

+Awards and honors

+In March 2023, Nicholson was awarded the Order of the Palmetto, the State of South Carolina's highest honor.
+The award was presented by State Senator Micheal Gambrell and former State Representative J. Anne Parks.